List of Marvel Comics characters: M: M-11

-M-11 is a character appearing in American comic books published by Marvel Comics.

-Originally known as the Human Robot, the character was named "M-11" in the 2006 to 2007 Agents of Atlas miniseries as an allusion to its first appearance in Menace #11 from Atlas Comics (Marvel Comics' 1950s predecessor).
+Originally known as the Human Robot, M-11 was renamed in the 2006 to 2007 Agents of Atlas miniseries as an allusion to its first appearance in Menace #11 from Atlas Comics (Marvel Comics' 1950s predecessor).
 In an alternate reality from mainstream Earth, a scientist's newly created robot is programmed by the scientist's greedy business manager to murder the scientist.
 The incomplete robot, however, continues through with his directive to "kill the man in the room", and kills the business manager when the man enters.
-The robot then leaves the house, programmed to "kill the man in the room" but ultimately falls off a pier into the sea and short-circuits.
+The robot then leaves the house, programmed to "kill the man in the room", but falls off a pier into the sea and short-circuits.

 M-11 in other media

 M-11 appears in Lego Marvel Super Heroes 2 via the "Agents of Atlas" DLC pack.

 Maa-Gor

-Maa-Gor is a character appearing in American comic books published by Marvel Comics.

-A member of a tribe of Man-Apes from Savage Land.
+Maa-Gor is a member of a tribe of Man-Apes from Savage Land.
 After losing a battle with Ka-Zar, he walks into the mystic mist surrounding the Savage Land, which transform him into a superhuman with increased intelligence, and he renames himself Man-God.
 Later, he returns to the mist and encounters an alien machine which he realize is responsible for his powers.
 The machine then split him into two; a blue logic part and a red emotional part.
 The blue is killed by the red, but the machine interacts and fuse them again, turning him into his old Man-Ape self.

 The origin of Maa-Gor's unrelenting thirst for revenge, and insane hatred and rivalry toward Ka-Zar, stems from Ka-Zar's saber-toothed tiger companion, "Zabu's raking talons", taking Maa-Gor's left eye.
 During the incident, Maa-Gor and his tribe murdered Lord Robert Plunder, the English nobleman who discovered the Savage Land, which was witnessed by Ka-Zar (Kevin Plunder), his son, while the Hidden Jungle Lord was still a young boy.
-In a later confrontation, as an adult, Ka-Zar would kill all of Maa-Gor's tribe by initiating a huge rock slide, leaving Maa-Gor the sole surviving Man-Ape.
+As an adult, Ka-Zar kills Maa-Gor's tribe by initiating a rockslide, leaving Maa-Gor the sole surviving Man-Ape.